GivralNguyen/decen_foundation/README.md

 ---
 ## Main Flow

-For the main training / execution flow, see:
+For the main execution flow, see:

 - `src/fl_training.py`